Important insights on sleep and the immune response

-To better understand sleep’s role in protecting residents, we asked a few subject matter experts to help us understand sleep patterns, and to explain findings about the link between sleep and immunity.
-And, of course, we are providing some best practices to help you improve quality of sleep for your residents, along with some immune-strengthening strategies to help keep them healthy.
+To better understand sleep’s role in protecting residents, we asked a few subject matter experts to help us understand sleep patterns and to explain findings of the link between sleep and immunity.
+And, of course, we are providing some best practices to help you improve the quality of sleep for your residents, along with some immune-strengthening strategies to help keep them healthy.

 How common are sleep disorders for older residents?

 According to the National Institute for Aging, being older doesn’t mean you have to be tired all the time.
 You can do many things to help you get a good night’s sleep.2